-Compliance Procedures Completed By W/P Remarks Compilation Foodaa.co Initial Date Ref.
-Romano 1.
+Compliance Procedures Completed By W/P Remarks Initial Date Ref.
 Ensure that the PO has established a comprehensive training system and program.
 The training system and program should: a) Ensure continuous improvements in critical areas of principal activities and operations; and b) Enhance the technical knowledge and knowledge of applicable legal and regulatory requirements.
-2. Ensure that the training system and program are documented and the program should: set out the details of the training program that the PO proposes to implement; be regularly updated in line with the development of the industry.
-3. Ensure that the PO maintains proper records for training provided.
+Ensure that the training system and program are documented and the program should: set out the details of the training program that the PO proposes to implement; be regularly updated in line with the development of the industry.
+Ensure that the PO maintains proper records for training provided.